DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

 I have 3 workflows in *n8n*:

-1. *Knowledge Base Updater*: Updates the knowledge base whenever I add, change, or delete a file.
+1. *Knowledge Base Updater*: Updates the database whenever I add, change, or delete a file in the knowledge base.
 2. *Knowledge Base Rebuilder*: Periodically runs through all the files in the knowledge base to make sure the vector database is up to date.
 3. *RAG Webhook*: Takes a user prompt, and returns the 5 most relevant chunks.